andrewberls/regularity/README.md

 `maybe(pattern)`: Zero or one of the specified pattern

+`not(pattern)`: Specify a negative lookahead, i.e. something not followed by the specified pattern

 `one_of(values)`: Specify an alternation, e.g. `one_of(['a', 'b', 'c'])`

 `between(range, pattern)`: Specify a bounded repetition, e.g. `between([2,4], :digits)`